pongasoft/glu/README.md

         gradle lib // compile all the dependencies and put them in the lib folder grails run-app // after running gradle lib, you can simply run grails directly as it will use the
                        // libraries in lib to boot the app

+* `console/org.linkedin.glu.console-cli`:
+The cli for the console (written in python) to use the REST api of the console

+        gradle package // create the package
+        gradle package-install // to install locally (for dev)

 * `console/org.linkedin.glu.console-server`:
 The `console/org.linkedin.glu.console-webapp` project generates the war (or is used in dev through grails).
 This project creates a ready to run console embedding jetty.